Giwayume/godot-svg/README.md

 > It is **HIGHLY RECOMMENDED** to use this plugin with the GLES3 renderer, as GLES2 does not support many of the functions used to render SVG on the GPU (dFdx/dFdy/fwidth is used for anti-aliasing).

+## Installation

+Copy the `addons/godot-svg` folder in this repository into your Godot project.
+Make sure the folder sits exactly at the path `res://addons/godot-svg`.
+If you put it somewhere else, some things like icons may break.

+In Godot, go to `Project -> Project Settings -> Plugins` and check the `Enable` checkbox.

 ## Usage

 1. When importing a SVG into Godot, it defaults to "Import As: Texture".
 Change this dropdown to "Import As: SVG", then re-import.